aureleq/SigfoxLoRa_Murata/README.md

 make flash
 ```

-Once the device is flashed, you can send a message by pushing the User Button.
-You can also display logs using a terminal, this is especially useful to display Sigfox ID and PAC (push Reset button once connected through the terminal).
+Once the device is flashed, messages will be sent periodically on both networks

 ## Debug